qompassai/DoNoHarm/README.md

 - $V$ represents the Value matrix
 - $d_k$ is the dimension of the key vectors
 - $\text{softmax}(\cdot)$ normalizes scores to sum to 1

-### How is it $0 cost?

-* We self-host models and we thoughtfully implement open source software and write our own code.
-All hardware was already purchased prior to the grant being awarded.
-* We public-source the code-bases under dual-license at no cost to learners or educators not intending on enterprise-grade commercial use.
-We make $0 in public-sourcing our code.
-* We make efficient use of our free memberships to the NVIDIA, Meta, Groq, and Github developer programs

 ### Q: Do I have to buy a Linux computer to use this?
 I don't have time for that!
 ### A: No. You can run Linux and/or the tools we share alongside your existing operating system: